Undocontrol/ecommerce-react-demo/README.md

 ### Important note:

-I had CORS issues when using Chrome so to get around this, I disabled CORS checks in Chome and on safari e.g. open -a Google\ Chrome --args --disable-web-security --user-data-dir.
-So if you're viewing this on Chrome, you might come across this issue too and so hopefully this will be of use.
+I had CORS issues when using Chrome/Safari so to get around this, I disabled CORS checks in Chome and on safari e.g. `open -a Google\ Chrome --args --disable-web-security --user-data-dir`.

 ### To-dos